Ear Aesthetics

 General Information About

-Ears proportional to the face are an important component of beauty.
-Prominent ears are the most common ear deformities.
-It can be seen unilaterally or more often bilaterally.
-It can affect the mental state of the person starting from a young age.
-As with other deformities of the ear, it can be permanently corrected from the pre-school period.
+Ears in proportion to the face are an important component of beauty.
+Prominent ears are the most common ear deformity.
+They can be unilateral or, more commonly, bilateral.
+They can affect a person’s mental state starting from an early age.
+As with other ear deformities, permanent correction can be performed starting in preschool.

-Children and adults who have problems due to congenital or acquired (traumatic) ear deformities.
+Children and adults experiencing problems due to congenital or acquired (traumatic) ear deformities.

 Is a non-surgical solution possible?

-Deformities noticed in the early postpartum period can be corrected within the first 3 weeks with appropriate splints and taping.
+Deformities noticed early after birth can be corrected within the first three weeks with appropriate splinting and taping.
 A permanent solution without surgery is not possible with threads.

-In prominent ear and some deformities, the operation is performed under local or general anesthesia by entering behind the ear.
-The most common procedure is to weaken the cartilage by rasping and to create the desired fold/fold, preferably with permanent threads.
-In the meantime, if necessary, ear canal (concha), earlobe, etc. can also be shaped.
+For prominent ears and some deformities, surgery is performed under local or general anesthesia using an incision behind the ear.
+The most common procedure involves rasping and weakening the cartilage and creating the desired fold/fold, preferably with permanent threads.
+If necessary, the ear canal (concha), earlobe, etc., can also be shaped.

 What should I do after the surgery?

-Ears are kept closed with bandages and bands for 3 days.
-After the first dressing, the person returns to daily life.
-Stitches are removed after 1 week.
+The ears are kept covered with bandages and tape for 3 days.
+After the initial dressing, the patient can return to their daily activities.
+The stitches are removed after 1 week.

 No.

-The incision behind the ear heals as a thin line and is not noticeable from the outside.
+The incision behind the ear heals in a thin line and is unnoticeable from the outside.

 What are the risks?